By David Feinleib

-For context: Rich media includes enhanced content like videos, marketing content, 360-degree product tours, product demos, etc. Unlike images and product descriptions, marketing content often appears below the fold (BTF) on product pages.
+For context: Rich media includes enhanced content like videos, marketing content, 360-degree product tours or 360 views, product demos, etc. Unlike images and product descriptions, marketing content often appears below the fold (BTF) on product pages.

 Until just recently, suppliers' choices were limited when it came to featuring rich media on Walmart.com.
 Many suppliers confided in us that the process of publishing rich media on the site was time-consuming and expensive.